-While a great number of relationships will split up between their first and second year, many will persist for many years or even decades.
+What is a meretricious relationship?
+While many couples will split up between their first and second year, others will live together for years or even decades without marriage.

 If both parties can not agree or do not believe in the traditions of marriage, they might still be regarded under the law as in a meretricious relationship (definitions and terminology vary depending upon the state of residence).